≡ Menu

 One of the best ways to check on these relationships is what I talked about in an earlier post.
 I use what I refer to as my “Fifteen Point Protection Plan”.
 Or the Border Patrol, or checking the four corners.

-Right before I pull the trigger, I look around each and every IMAGINARY black dot that’s covering my focusing screen.
-You should try it sometime, I’ve been using it for almost fifty years, and it really helps!!!
+Right before I click the shutter, I look around each and every IMAGINARY black dot that’s covering my focusing screen.
+You should try it sometime, I’ve been using it for fifty-three years, and it really helps!!!

 I purposely chose the shallow DOF to make her stand out; also part of Figure-Ground.
 I also placed her at the edge of the frame to generate Visual Tension.
 There’s nothing brighter than her face so the viewer will go straight to it.
 The light is coming from ten on the invisible clock…my favorite.
 She’s looking out which implies “content outside the frame”.